 Activity 4 – Role-Playing

 Do some role-playing.
 Take kids to different situations and see how they will act.
-It is a good way to show how to be respectful in real life; you may take such examples as sharing, helping other people, or apologizing if they’ve done something wrong.
-Stage different scenarios where your kids will need to find solutions to resolve the situation in the best respectful way.
+It is a good way to show respect in real life; you may use examples such as sharing, helping others or apologizing if they’ve done something wrong.
+Stage different scenarios where your kids must find solutions to resolve the situation most respectfully.

 Respect for Kids: Practice What You Pritch